sallonoroff/sallonoroff.github.io/_posts/2010-06-28-it-could-be-me-draw-17.md

 tags:
   - it could be me
 ---
-Have a guess how i faired with this week&#8217;s lottery numbers.
+Have a guess how i faired with this week's lottery numbers.
 Go on.
 Have a guess.
 Now check your answer below:

 Numbers drawn: **18, 26, 33, 35, 37, 47** + bonus ball **03**